Our Psychedelic (Ketamine)-Assisted Psychotherapy Program

-At Cathexis Psychedelics, we believe that psychotherapy integration is the cornerstone to KAP treatment.
-During a ketamine session, people often have profound experiences filled with symbolism and insight, much like a vivid dream.
+Located in Tucson, Arizona, at Cathexis Psychedelics we believe that psychotherapy integration is the cornerstone to KAP treatment.
+During a ketamine therapy session, people often have profound experiences filled with symbolism and insight, much like a vivid dream.
 Integration work can promote the binding of these insights and experiences, enabling the client to utilize them towards advancement of their therapeutic goals.
 Our licensed counselors use a variety of psychotherapy approaches including, Sand Tray Therapy (Sandtray Therapy), mindfulness, CPT, and others.

 What Makes Our Treatment Program Unique?

-At Cathexis Psychedelics, psychotherapy integration is the cornerstone of treatment.
-A Licensed Professional Counselor will be at your side throughout the ketamine experience to offer support and guidance, and will provide psychotherapy integration immediately after each ketamine treatment.
+At Cathexis Psychedelics, psychotherapy integration is the cornerstone of our ketamine therapy program.
+A Licensed Professional Counselor will be at your side throughout the ketamine experience to offer support and guidance, and will provide psychotherapy integration immediately after each ketamine therapy treatment.